tonysangha/cloudflare-access-jumpbox/README.md

 ## Run Terraform

 To run the plan, ensure you have edited `terraform.tfvars` with the variables pertinent to your environment.
-A `terraform.tfvars.example` file is provided for your conveinence, and needs to be renamed prior to running the plan.
+A `terraform.tfvars.example` file is provided for your conveinence, and needs to be renamed to `terraform.tfvars` prior to running the plan.

 1. Build and configure